Military Academy Nominations

 Congressman Schneider may nominate up to ten individuals for each vacant academy slot allotted to our district.
 To request a Military Academy Nomination from our office, please complete the form below.

-All materials for the academy classes of 2022 should be submitted before 5:00 p.m. on October 15, 2017.
+All materials for the academy classes of 2025 should be submitted before 5:00 p.m. on November 4, 2020 (DEADLINE HAS BEEN EXTENDED).
 These materials will be reviewed by my office and you will then be contacted to schedule an interview in November with our Service Academy Nomination Board.
-If you have any questions throughout the process, please contact Greg Claus at 847-383-4868 or email Greg.Claus@mail.house.gov.
+If you have any questions throughout the process, please contact Patrice Campbell at 847-383-4870 or email Patrice.Campbell@mail.house.gov